top of page

 A buoy (pronounced boo-eee) just popped up to save me from sinking, but I still have to swim to it.

-This work affected me in many aspects of my life, and it was affecting me most in my mind.
+The feeling of trying to swim through Jello affected me in many aspects of my life, and it was affecting me most in my mind.
 It wasn’t worth it.
 If you can take the time to just get in tune with yourself and look inwards, please do so, nothing is worth compromising your mental health.
 People or places.
 Listen to what your mind and body is screaming at you.
 So far, this leap has given me more encouragement in what’s to come and a nice reminder that life can and will change in small yet destined ways.
 It all becomes better as time evolves and is uncoded.
 You don’t have to be stuck.
 Try not to be stuck in anything really- a relationship, a job, a cycle, a negative mindset.
 It's hard and you’ll possibly have to dig yourself out many times (especially if you have depression), but it's always worth it to keep going.
 If something is truly holding you back, you have to let it go.
 If you're holding yourself back, recognize that you have to change your thought patterns or work towards something else that actually brings you joy.
 Easier said than done.
 Your mental health comes first.
 If you feel like you’re drowning too, try to swim.
 And damn you know what, swimming takes work!
 Luckily, we don't have to be Michael Phelps.
 We can choose our own pace and if we're lucky maybe someone will hand us floaties along the way.
 Steer away from sharks, they just tear you down.
 Take comfort in knowing that if all else fails, you and only you have the control and power to work on, take care, and improve yourself.

 So, now I’m here.
 Trying to make Dory proud.